What is Man O War Shoal?

 When a dredge cuts into the inner core of a reef or shoal, it allows oxygen to reach an area that has been sealed off for centuries.
 This quickly starts the process of decomposition of the core of the shoal.

-With constant tidal flow across the shoal, the core may be eroded and forever change the landscape of the area.
+With constant tidal flow across the shoal, the core may be eroded, undermining the shoal and forever changing the landscape of the area.

 What can I do

 to help protect Man O War Shoal?

 Over the years, thousands of citizens have weighed in to DNR in opposition of this action.
 This opposition has seemingly fallen on deaf ears.